oconnor663/jacko.io/posts/async_tasks.md

 [^send_and_sync]: `Send` and `Sync` are the [thread safety marker
     traits][send_and_sync] in Rust.
-Another way of putting this requirement is that a `Mutex` is only safe to share with other threads if the obejct inside of it is safe to move to other threads.
+Another way of putting this requirement is that a `Mutex` is only safe to share with other threads if the object inside of it is safe to move to other threads.

 [send_and_sync]: https://doc.rust-lang.org/book/ch16-04-extensible-concurrency-sync-and-send.html